 It is a sad thought, but true.
 After years of constant life, it may seem as though we are quickly skidding across time doing many little and frivolous things of no great importance.
 Yes, there are moments and events that break up this feeling of continuous life and trivial tasks, but the succession of “busy nothings” we execute daily can pull us into a gloomy lull, and I think that this happens to everyone, whether we realize it or not.

 My suggestion is; go back to the basics.
 Focus on what matters.
 This day, this moment.
 Pick the top ten things that matter to you, and stick by them.
-Make a list of things that matter, and another list of things that don’t, things that you could let go of for now to get back on track.
+Make a list of things that matter, and another list of things that you could let go of for now to get back on track.

 Let not our days be filled with little nothings and useless tasks, but be helpful, useful, and productive.
 Let’s get back to the simple basics and keep close the things that matter.